saile336/FWingREMIX/DOCUMENTATION.md

     Add Schedule Links: Users can add a link to their personal or professional schedules.
     Dietary Preferences: Users can select their dietary restrictions from a predefined list.
     Widget Selection: Users can choose up to two widgets to be displayed on their dashboard.
-    Association Membership: Users can select their affiliation with groups or organizations from a list.
+    Association Membership: Users can select their affiliation with groups or organizations from a list inorder to dispaly the correct color and logo.

-## Component Structure
-## Template

-The template consists of multiple button-triggered actions for showing input fields and menus for schedules, diets, widgets, and associations.
-Each section has its UI elements that are conditionally rendered based on user interactions.
+    It works by saving the information to localStorage and then uploading it to the server, it's done this way becuse we neither got sensitive data to hide nor was the project started with a server.

 ## Script